home-assistant/companion.home-assistant/docs/notifications/dismissed.md

 ![Android](/assets/android.svg)<br />

 When a notifications is dismissed Android will notify the Companion app of the event.
 Along with ensuring that the groups are also canceled the app will send a `mobile_app_notification_dismissed` event to your Home Assistant instance.
-This event will contain the `message` along with the usual event data.
+This event will contain all of the notification data that was sent to the device.
 This event will fire with each and every notification that gets dismissed.

 Example event data: